YukanQ/analog-computing/README.md

 > The analog computer is operated at the control unit.
 This is the outer loop in the Python-program.

 ### *6.4 The output*
-> of the results was mostly done either on an x-y writer or with an oscilloscope.
+> The output of the results was mostly done either on an x-y writer or with an oscilloscope.

 ![scope harmonic oscillation](./img/harm-oscillation.jpeg)